ensdomains/docs/permanent-registrar-faq.md

 ### Q: How can I transfer domains registered in the permanent registry to someone else?

-You will be able to do this using our manager interface here, or using any tool with NFT support.
+As of May 4, 2019, you will be able to do this using[our manager interface here](https://manager.ens.domains/), or using any tool with NFT support.

 ### Q: Are subdomains handled the same way as before?